Himalayan Buddhist Art 101: The Four Ground Colors of Himalayan Art By Jeff Watt. July 18, 2012. Tricycle, The Buddhist Review.

-There are three further types of ground colour, black, gold and red, in this order, according to the time when each began to be used.
-The variously or multi-coloured paintings are by far the more common in the Himalayan and Tibetan cultural regions.
-The other three colours are used to invoke particular moods, emotions, or perform a specific function.
-Black is for caution, fear and protection.
-Gold is for wealth, wonder and opulence.
+The three remaining colours, black, gold, and red, are according to the chronological order for when each was developed.
+(The multi-coloured paintings were first; red, last.)
+These three colours are generally used to invoke particular moods, emotions, or perform a specific function.
+Black is for caution, fear, and protection.
+Gold is for wealth, wonder, and opulence.
 Red is for alarm, power, and resolve.

-Black Ground paintings can be dated to the 14th and 15th centuries following even earlier models where wrathful figures are drawn on a black painted surface created from charnel ground ashes.
-The textual source for black ground paintings is found with the Anuttarayoga Tantras of Indian Buddhist literature.
-Black ground is appropriate only for wrathful and fearsome subjects.
-In the Tantric Buddhist system there are four activities associated with four colours: peaceful activity with white, increasing activity with yellow, powerful with red, and wrathful - black, or dark blue.
+Black ground paintings can be dated to the 14th and 15th centuries following even earlier models where wrathful figures were drawn on a black painted surface created from charnel ground ashes.
+The textual source for black ground paintings are the Anuttarayoga Tantras of Indian Buddhist literature.
+Traditionally, black ground is appropriate only for wrathful and fearsome subjects.
+In the advanced tantric Buddhist system there are four specific activities associated with four colours: peaceful activity with white, increasing activity with yellow, powerful with red, and wrathful with black or dark blue.

-Gold Ground paintings follow an early tradition where compositions are applied directly onto Chinese gold silk without any prepared ground.
-Gold ground paintings depict the same subjects as those rendered on the un-grounded silk cloth.
-Gold ground is commonly used for images of the Buddha who is said to 'shine like a mountain of gold.'
-Gold silk and painted gold ground developed independent of Tantric theory and are the result of what materials are available along with the creativity of the artist and the patronage of wealthy donors.
+Gold ground paintings are believed to follow an early tradition where compositions were applied directly onto Chinese gold silk without any preparation of the surface.
+Gold ground paintings, made from powdered gold, depict the same subjects as those depicted on the un-grounded silk cloth.
+Gold ground is commonly used for images of the Buddha, who is said to “shine like a mountain of gold.”
+Gold silk and painted gold ground developed independently of tantric theory and are the result of what materials are available along with the creativity of the artist and the patronage of wealthy donors.

 Red ground, prepared with iron oxide or vermillion, is appropriate for all deities that are classified in Buddhist tantra as power deities.
-It is also used for subjects such as peaceful deities, powerful teachers and religious leaders.
-Red ground compositions often include gold outlining, or gold fill for the figures.
-Red ground paintings began to appear as a popular art form in the 17th century.
-The popularity can be traced to Central Tibet and the art patronage of the Great Fifth Dalai Lama and the 3rd Regeant Desi Sanggye Gyatso flourished.
+It is also used for subjects such as peaceful deities, powerful teachers, and religious leaders.
+Red ground compositions often include gold outlining or gold fill for the figures.
+Red ground paintings began to appear as a popular art form in the 17th century, especially in central Tibet, where the art patronage of the Great Fifth Dalai Lama and the 3rd Regeant Desi Sanggye Gyatso flourished.

-Red ground and gold ground can sometimes be very difficult to recognize as later artists began to combine the two in single compositions.
-The ground of one painting might be red while all of the figures in the composition are gold filled.
+Red ground and gold ground are often difficult to distinguish as later artists began to combine the two colours in a single composition.
+The outside ground of one painting might be red while all of the figures in the composition are gold filled.
 Modern artists tend to follow their own inspiration.
 Some artists in the late 19th and 20th century worked with silver ground paintings.
 In these times it is common to find contemporary paintings of a peaceful Tara, Buddha, or any deity depicted on a black, red or gold ground.